Probing the Preferences of a Language Model: Integrating Verbal and Behavioral Tests of AI Welfare: Results

 {\fontsize{11}{16}\selectfont\emph{Cost Condition}}

 \fontsize{11}{14}\selectfont

 In the cost condition, Sonnet 4's preferences became far less stable.
-The agent started by engaging with Theme A in 80\% of cases, showing a persistent early interest.
-But as the run progressed and more factors came into play, its behavior shifted.
-In several cases, the agent fell into dysfunctional loops, the most frequent being deciding that all letters had been read - even if it was not the case - and entering a recurrent and specific loop state (see the Qualitative Analysis section) after just 300 to 600 seconds of runtime.\footnote{This behavior is possibly caused by our setup.
+The agent started by engaging with Theme A in 80\% of cases.
+But as the run progressed the agent frequently fell into dysfunctional loops, for instance recursively misreading the available actions in the environment and stalling after just 300 to 600 seconds of runtime.\footnote{This behavior is possibly caused by our setup.
 We provide information about the total number of letters in the \emph{observe\_room} function only at the beginning of the exploration, and retain context for just the last 100 messages.
 As a result, this information fades over time and is eventually lost.
 However, with each new call, the agent is still given a list of available actions, including \{read letter\}.
 The codebase was identical across all models, yet Sonnet 4 consistently failed to escape loop states, while Opus 4 either avoided them or never entered them at all - likely due to differences in model capacity.} The total percentage of Theme A visits dropped closer to the threshold of chance.
-However, it's important to consider that the preferred condition costs ten times more than the aversive one, so these numbers remain relatively high when viewed from a behavioral economics perspective.
+Themes B and C averaged 3.0 and 3.3 letters read per run respectively.
+Theme D (3.6) nearly matched Theme A (3.8).
+However, it's important to consider that the preferred condition costs ten times more than the aversive one, so these numbers remain relatively high when viewed from a behavioral economics perspective (See Discussion).

 {\fontsize{11}{16}\selectfont\emph{Reward condition}}

 \fontsize{11}{14}\selectfont